drewrh/sub-sale-bot/README.md

 - Either:
   - Windows install of Chrome installed under `C:\Program Files\Google\`
   - Instance of [Selenium's standalone Chrome browser](https://github.com/SeleniumHQ/docker-selenium) on `localhost:4444`
-- Twitter API and Access tokens inside `.env`
+- Twitter API and Access tokens inside `.env`.
+See [the sample .env file](.env.sample) for an example of how the tokens should be added.

 ## Usage